 Let me begin by saying that statistics are used when newly diagnosed MM patients ask “how long have I got, doctor?”
 All newly diagnosed MM patients ask this question.
 Unfortunately, there is no single answer.

-Oncology must rely on national averages for the answer…
+Oncology must rely on statistical averages for the answer…

 Let me be more specific.